BrentSeidel/Recipes/README.md

-# Receipies
+# Recipes
-A collection of receipts that I've made and like
+A collection of recipes that I've made and like